artysidorenko/c-database/README.md

 ## Developing

-Compiling the codebase into an executable file:
+Compile the codebase into an executable file, by using the Makefile instructions:

-`gcc-10 main.c -o dist/database`
+`make`